 - Boosting employee engagement and helping develop skilled volunteering

 - Developing and delivering your strategy within the UK and globally.

 Every company will have areas of corporate social responsibility specific to their business.
 However, improving the quality of life of their workforce and their families as well as that of the local community and wider society is also crucially important to the staff and public perception of the company.

 Most people's lives will include at least one episode of caring.
 Already 1 in 7 in your workforce will be caring for someone who is older, disabled or seriously ill.
 But with the number of carers in the UK set to rise from 6 million to 9 million over the next 30 years, the proportion of carers in your workforce is also likely to increase significantly.
 With our ageing population and workforce– and in the current economic climate - there has never been a more important time to focus on the benefits of retaining skilled workers rather than incurring the costs of recruiting and retraining new staff.

 With the numbers of carers increasing in our families, workplace and communities, partnership with a charity that supports such a vital cause will provide a 360 degrees partnership and indicate to your employees that you are serious about supporting carers.

 Carers UK’s Fundraising Department will be happy to discuss ways that you might consider getting your employees involved whilst supporting your communities.
 You might consider a strategic partnership, nominate Carers UK for charity of the year or provide straight-forward support for a project.
-We also have a number of challenge events such as marathons and cycle rides as well as employee fundraising ideas such as Care for a Cuppa.
+Email firstname.lastname@example.org for more information.